TomHuynhSG/personal-workout-tracker/README.md

 ## 🧪 Adding Sample Data (Optional)

-To test the application's features with some realistic data, you can run the following SQL script in your Supabase SQL Editor.
+To test the application's features with some realistic data, you can use the **Restore** feature on the "Backup / Restore" page to upload the sample data file located at `backup_data/workout-backup-sample.json`.

+Alternatively, you can run the following SQL script in your Supabase SQL Editor.
 This will populate the database with three workout sessions showing progressive overload.

 ```sql
 -- Clear any existing workout data before inserting new samples